TheRealCass/CrystalGrowthSim/README.md

 ---
 To whom it may concern,
-This repository was made for my PHYS 2010 [Computational Modeling] class which i am taking at the University Of Manitoba.
+This repository was made for my Physics class which i was taking at the University Of Manitoba in the winter of 2023.
+In this class we took a look at Computational Modeling.

 There are 2 files that both simulate the groth of a crystal in a breaker full of solution that has a impurity placed in the middle.
 One of the python files uses Agent-Based Modelling to simulate it, while the other uses Cellular Atomaton

 I hope this repository helps you in any meaningfull way.
-If it does do comment.
-Would love to know how it did
+If it does, do comment!

 Please feel free to fork this code and if you can make it better, do create a pull request.
 ---

-# PHYS 2010 [A01]

-## FINAL PROJECT
+## Defination

 An agent-based model (AVM) is a computational model that simulates the actions and interactions of autonomous agents to understand complex systems.